 6. Claims of the same type/attribute should be compared against each other.

-Different types of claims often also have differing purposes (in some categories).
-Unless the intent is to compare between different types of claims, all claims tested against each other should be of the same type.
+Different types of claims often also have different purposes (in some categories).
+Unless the intent is to compare different types of claims, all claims tested against each other should be of the same type.
 Consider the below example of claims from different categories:

 As shown, benefit claims often help with differentiation whilst composition claims are often about reassurance, meaning they shouldn’t be tested against each other as there is no trade-off between them; both could potentially be displayed on product packaging.